bolt/boltforms/doc/fields.md

               choices: event::my.custom.event
 ```

-**Note:** If you use the `array_assoc` style, the choices are inverted compared to the select fields in Bolt contenttypes.
+**NOTE:** If you use the `array_assoc` style, the choices are inverted compared to the select fields in Bolt contenttypes.

 For more information on this field type, see the [choice fields documentation](fields/choice.md)